webqit/webflo/site/docs/concepts/routing.md

                   ▼   └─────────────────────────────────┘
 ```

-Handlers are optional; if a level-specific file doesn’t exist, Webflo automatically falls back to the unsuffixed one `handler.js`,
+Handlers across this vertical stack are optional; if a layer-specific file doesn’t exist, Webflo automatically falls back to the unsuffixed one `handler.js`,
 if defined.
 Otherwise, the request continues to the next layer.
 Each request gets a graceful path from local logic to remote fulfillment.

 As with the horizontal flow, each layer may intercept, fulfill, or delegate down the request.<br>